Do you know that you can make over $10,000 per month from freelance writing?

 False expectations are the biggest reason for friction between you and the client.

 Things like setting deadlines, payment methods, and everything in between should be decided.

 If things don’t go your way, learn to say ‘No’.
 Don’t make crazy compromises to make ends meet.

-This only begins a toxic cycle which your client will use it to get more from you.
+This only begins a toxic cycle that your client will use to get more from you.